lowmess/metalsmith-resume/README.md

 ...is a much bigger headache than it would seem.
 You can always `cmd + p` and use the browser to save a PDF, but I built a nice generation function for you anyways.
 Unfortunately, it's a little jank right now.
 It uses [node-html-pdf](https://github.com/marcbachmann/node-html-pdf), which in turn uses [PhantomJS](http://phantomjs.org/), which causes some weird text zoom issue.
 So I have to:

 1. Rebuild the site with a print environment flag that applies a global font de-scalification
-2. Rebuild the global CSS
 3. Do the whole PDF generation thing (the whole point of this exercise)
-4. Rebuild the site *without* the print flag and also rebuild the global CSS again
+4. Rebuild the site *without* the print flag

 ...it takes like, I dunno, 5 or 10 seconds?
 Which feels like *forever*.
 Anyways, you can generate a PDF with `npm run pdf` (or, again, just push `cmd + p` when you have it up and running).